• Skip to primary navigation

 Brown butter has a higher fat content per gram than regular butter.
 Brown butter solidifies just like regular butter when cooled, though the texture is more granular and less supple, probably due to the lack of water.

-Some bakers prefer to strain off the browned milk solids, leaving behind the clear, golden butter without any brown or black specks.
+Note: Some bakers prefer to strain off the browned milk solids, leaving behind the clear, golden butter without any brown or black specks.

 There's a fine line between brown butter and burn butter.
 If you continue to heat butter after the milk solids have browned, they will burn.
 This will completely change the flavour.
 If you are unsure of how far to take brown butter, pull the pan off the stove and, using a spoon, push away any foam on the surface of the melted fat.
 This way, you can see what's happening on the bottom of the pan.
 The flecks should be brown, like mahogany, not black.
 If they are black, you have cooked it too long.
 The nutty flavour is gone in burnt butter.
 You will have to start over because it may have bitter notes.

-Brown butter still has milk solids and therefore is not appropriate for high temperature cooking because it can burn.
+Brown butter still has milk solids and, therefore, is not appropriate for high-temperature cooking because it can burn.

 Clarified butter is not the same as brown butter.
 To clarify butter, you heat it to remove water and strain it to remove milk solids.
 It isn't browned and so doesn't have the same nutty flavour.
 Clarified butter has a more prominent milk flavour.